sunwookimiub/CyberGIS-TerrainAnalysis/README.md

 ###### Running the program:
 1) Run through a python file *terrainanalysis.py*:
+  If number of processes or pixel size is not specified, the default values will be set to 40 and 1 respectively.
   a) Only specify the filename.
-The default value for the number of processes will be set to 40 and pixel size to 1
   > python terrainanalysis.py *filename*

-or
+  b) Specify filename and number of processes.
+  > python terrainanalysis.py *filename* -np #

+  c) Specify filename, number of processes, and pixel size
-> python terrainanalysis.py *filename*
+  > python terrainanalysis.py *filename* -np # -p #

 2) Run through a script for qsub, *terrainanalysis.pbs*:
 > qsub terrainanalysis.pbs -v np=x,filename=y,p=z